 Start with some focus groups before diving into one-on-one conversations.
 Conduct employee pulse surveys to uncover workers’ honest perspectives and potential work-from-home concerns.
 By taking proactive steps before mandating a virtual work policy, you will show your employees that you are doing your due diligence instead of rushing into a quick decision.

-Consider the following questions before shifting segments of your workforce to remote work:
+Consider the following questions before shifting segments of your workforce to 100% full-time remote work:

 • Do your employees have a place in their home where they can work uninterrupted?